-According to the Centers for Disease Control and Prevention (CDC), drug overdoses killed approximately 64,000 people in the US last year, rising more than 22% compared to 2015’s 52,404 recorded drug deaths.
+Although it should be a time of joy, many families will face tough situations this holiday season on account of a devastating drug epidemic.
+According to the Centers for Disease Control and Prevention (CDC), drug overdoses killed approximately 64,000 people in the US last year, rising more than 22% compared to 52,404 recorded drug deaths in 2015.
 Of those 64,000 overdose deaths, roughly 14,400 were due to prescription opioids and 20,000 due to fentanyl and fentanyl analogues.

-Although more than 21.5 million Americans battled a substance use disorder in 2014, with nearly 8 million battling both a mental health and substance use disorder, these diseases are still associated with shame, embarrassment and an overall misunderstanding.
+Although more than 21.5 million Americans had SUD in 2014, with nearly 8 million suffering from both a mental health and substance use disorder, these diseases are still associated with shame, embarrassment, and an overall misunderstanding.
 As former US Surgeon General Dr. Vivek Murthy stated, “(addiction) is not a moral failing, or evidence of a character flaw, but a chronic disease of the brain that deserves our compassion and care.”

+Using our database of more than 100 million lives, we looked at drug overdose trends between Thanksgiving and New Years for more than 400,000 members in a Medicaid population located in the Southeast.
 The drug overdose rate during the holidays was 22% higher than the previous non-holiday weeks (22.4 overdoses per week compared with 20), and of those drug overdoses, 57% occurred for individuals who received a prescription opioid in the past 12 months.

-Those dealing with substance abuse typically feel isolated and hopeless, especially around the holidays, which may play a role in the increase in overdoses.
+Those dealing with SUD typically feel isolated and hopeless, especially around the holidays, which may play a role in the increase in overdoses.
 It’s for these reasons that friends and family play an important role in identifying and discussing the issue with those battling addiction, and gatherings during the holiday season can serve as a good starting point.

 “Whether it’s a family member who has started to abuse their opioids prescribed for chronic pain, or a friend dealing with depression and illegally using opioids, friends and family play an essential role in helping those suffering from substance use disorder take the first step to get help,” said Stacey E. Grant, PharmD, director of clinical consult services at axialHealthcare.